vladimir-borisov/ml_from_zero_to_hero/README.md

 # ml_from_zero_to_hero
-Machine lerning algorithms from scratch
+Machine learning algorithms from scratch